Global Information Grid

-The Global Information Grid (GIG) is a network of information transmission and processing maintained by the United States Department of Defense.
-More descriptively, it is a worldwide network of information transmission, of associated processes, and of personnel serving to collect, process, safeguard, transmit, and manage this information.
+The Global Information Grid (GIG), now referred to as the Department of Defense Information Network (DODIN), refers to the entire network of information transmission and processing capabilities maintained by the United States Department of Defense.
+It is a worldwide network of information transmission, of associated processes, and of personnel serving to collect, process, safeguard, transmit, and manage this information.
 It is an all-encompassing communications project of the United States Department of Defense.
 The GIG makes this immediately available to military personnel, to those responsible for military politics, and for support personnel.
 It includes all infrastructure, bought or loaned, of communications, electronics, informatics (including software and databases), and security.
 It is the most visible manifestation of network-centric warfare.
 It is the combination of technology and human activity that enables warfighters to access information on demand.

 It is defined as a "globally interconnected, end-to-end set of information capabilities for collecting, processing, storing, disseminating, and managing information on demand to warfighters, policy makers, and support personnel".